 Take some time to design the layout of your report before you start building it.
 Your design doesn’t need to be detailed.
 But at least, decide what information you’re going to present and what charts you’re going to use to visualize it.
 A rough sketch using a pen and paper is better than nothing.
 That will help you avoid staring at a blank report for too long.

 It’s a good idea to ask potential viewers what information they want to see, too.
 And please keep in mind that the dashboard should provide them with easy-to-digest information about primary metrics so they can tell whether there are issues that require attention.
 Think about the dashboard in your car.
 It lets you quickly check things, such as the car speed, fuel level, and engine temperature, as well as reminding you to refuel your car.

-Building a dashboard in Google Data Studio
+Building a dashboard in Looker Studio

 To give you an idea about what the finished product will look like, here’s a simple dashboard we’re going to build:

 We’ll build a dashboard that will help viewers understand the total sales and its trend over time.
 Moreover, the dashboard will show a simple indicator to determine which product categories have low or high sales.

 For visualization, we’ll be using a scorecard, a line chart, and a table, with the following purposes:

 - Scorecard — to display the total sales.